friflo/Friflo.Json.Fliox/README.md

 ## **`Friflo.Json.Mapper`**

 - Support deserialization in two ways:

-    - Create new object instances and deserialize by using `Read()` to them which is the common practice of many object mapper implementations.
+    - **Create new object instances** and deserialize by using `Read()` to them which is the common practice of many object mapper implementations.

-    - Deserialize to passed object instances by using `ReadTo()` while reusing also their child objects referenced by fields, arrays and `List`'s.
+    - **Deserialize to passed object** instances by using `ReadTo()` while reusing also their child objects referenced by fields, arrays and `List`'s.
 Right now `Dictionary` (maps) entries are not reused.
         This avoids object allocation on the heap for the given instance and all its child objects

-- Support polymorphism: Currently by a discriminator name `$type` as the first member: e.g. `{ "$type": "Tiger", ... }`
+- **Support polymorphism**: Currently by a discriminator name `$type` as the first member: e.g. `{ "$type": "Tiger", ... }`

-- `JsonReader` support two error handling modes while parsing and deserialization (unmarshalling) - e.g. JSON validation errors.
+- `JsonReader` support **two error handling modes** while parsing and deserialization (unmarshalling) - e.g. JSON validation errors.
     By avoiding exceptions performance increases by the fact that throwing exceptions is an expensive operation because of object creation the heap.
 The error mode is set via `JsonReader.ThrowException`:

-    1. Don't throw any exception and provide the error state via a boolean and a message.
+    1. **Don't throw exception** and provide the error state via a boolean and a message.

-    2. Throw exception in error case - which is useful for debugging.
+    2. **Throw exception** in error case - which is useful for debugging.

-- Error messages are created without heap allocation to avoid vulnerability to DDoS attacks simply by flooding a service with invalid JSON.
+- Error messages are created **without heap allocation** to avoid vulnerability to DDoS attacks simply by flooding a service with invalid JSON.

-- Optimized for performance and low memory footprint
+- Optimized for performance by maximizing CPU utilization and low memory footprint

-    - Create an immutable type description for each `Type` to invoke only the minimum required reflection calls while de-/serializing
+    - **Dynamically create IL code** ensuring no reflection code is used for mapping to and from data structures.
+      Doing so enables JSON processing without heap allocations.

+    - Also support **mapping via reflection** by configuration if IL code generation is not wanted or enabled.
+      Mapping data structures via reflection is inherent slower as is requires heap allocation caused by boxing & unboxing.

-    - Reusing of `JsonReader` & `JsonWriter` instance to avoid unnecessary allocations on the heap
+    - **Reusing** of `JsonReader` & `JsonWriter` instance to avoid unnecessary allocations on the heap

-    - Avoid boxing/unboxing of primitive types (e.g. int, float, ...) to minimize heap allocations.

-    - No heap allocations are performed when using `ReadTo()` and using a subset of supported types: arrays, `Lists` and classes ensured by [unit test](Json.Tests/Common/UnitTest/Mapper/TestNoAllocation.cs)
+    - **No heap allocations** are performed when using `ReadTo()` and using a subset of supported types: arrays, `Lists` and classes ensured by [unit test](Json.Tests/Common/UnitTest/Mapper/TestNoAllocation.cs)

 - Supported C#/.NET types:

     - Container types: arrays, `List`, `IList`, `Dictionary` & `IDictionary`

     - Primitive types, `Nullable`', enums, `BigInteger` & `DateTime`

     - Support for adding custom types as shown at [CustomTypeMapper](Json.Tests/Common/Examples/Mapper/CustomTypeMapper.cs)

 - Uses internally the JSON parser mentioned above